joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 Another story outside of the server context: my laptop shut itself down to apply updates, and that caused me to lose unsaved work.
 I had to work for more than 30 minutes to re-do the work that I had not saved, just because you guys are so arrogant as not to ask for a permission.
-Can I send you the bill for having to do extra work?
+Who do I send the bill for having to do extra work?

 Do you seriously think that every software can automatically save the work, in an unattended way, when the OS is telling the software that I am killing your process in a few seconds?
 Some software can automatically save work in an unattended way (e.g. the awesome [Sublime Text](https://www.sublimetext.com/)), but until that capability